SNMcdarby/African-community/README.md

 # Mama Afrika
 -------------
-###  This is a site that elaborates about the modern african fashion design that are originated from cultural african farbic known as Kitenge.
-Some of the African countries where kitenge is worn are
+###  Is platform that shows cases different authensity in modern african fashion designs
+### originally made and desinged by african designers using african african farbic such as Kitenge.
- ### Kenya, Uganda, Tanzania, Sudan, Nigeria, Cameroon, Ghana, Senegal, Liberia, Rwanda, and Democratic Republic of the Congo.
+ ### Some of the this countries are; Kenya, Uganda, Tanzania, Sudan,
+ ### Nigeria, Cameroon, Ghana, Senegal, Liberia, Rwanda, and Democratic Republic of the Congo.

 ## 1.KITENGE